xmos/xmath_walkthrough/doc/stage8.md

 First, in **Stage 8** we directly specify the exponent associated with the `frame_out` BFP vector to be `output_exp + 2`.
 This isn't something we would ordinarily do for BFP arithmetic.
 Normally the BFP functions would select exponents for us.
 However, `bfp_s32_dot()` is already doing that work, for each computed sample.
-So instead here we arbitrarily choose an exponent, just as an excuse to use another BFP function we haven't seen before in `filter_thread()`.
+So instead here we arbitrarily choose an exponent, just as an excuse to use another BFP function we haven't seen before in `filter_task()`.

 Next, and more interestingly, in **Stage 8**'s `filter_frame()` we create a new `bfp_s32_t` object, `sample_history`, which points to the same buffer as